luis122448/developer-server/docker/frp/frp-http-readme.md

 ```
 **Explanation:**
 *   `--restart=always`: Ensures the `frpc` client automatically restarts if it stops.
-*   `--network=host`: Allows `frpc` to easily connect to services running on the host machine or other Docker containers.
+*   `--network=host`: Allows `frpc` to easily connect to services running on the host machine or other sudo Docker containers.
 *   `-d`: Runs the container in detached mode.
 *   `-v`: Mounts your local configuration file into the container.
 *   `--name`: Gives the container a recognizable name.